 - and a more advanced demuxer, called ‘fmp4demux’ capable of dispatching media units in streaming mode (i.e. reclaiming resources once media units have been dispatched), where the input data comes from fragmented mp4 but is not framed, i.e. the data in the buffer passed to the demuxer does not start or end at segment or fragment boundaries.

 GPAC is becoming quite a large piece of software and, unfortunately despite our care, is not bug-free… This is where you, as GPAC users, can help.
-If you discover a problem, you can report it using our Sourceforge bug tracker or our GitHub bug tracker.
+If you discover a problem, you can report it using our GitHub bug tracker (old bugs were in our Sourceforge bug tracker ) .

 This week was held in Incheon, South Korea, the 104th MPEG meeting.
 For this occasion, the GPAC team worked hard to prepare the following contribution.